Nicolas Fouquet: Colonial and maritime activities

-Over a period of many years, Fouquet undertook to develop further these existing strengths.
+Over a period of many years, Fouquet undertook to develop these existing strengths.
 Specifically, Fouquet was active in attempting to forward the French colonial effort and in developing the coast of Brittany as a major location for hosting maritime trade.
 He cultivated high ranking friends in Brittany.
 He bought numerous armed ships and proceeded with a quasi-military development,:315 apparently without informing the king.